 While you are learning how to play with your Great Dane puppy, keep in mind that everything you do is either reinforcing (encouraging) or reducing (discouraging) certain behaviors.
 Think about what you want your Great Dane puppy to be like as an adult.

-Yelping DOES work to interrupt the behavior, and for most puppies it’s fine to do.
+Yelping DOES work to interrupt the behavior, and for most puppies it’s ok to do.

 When a puppy in a litter yelps, they tell the other puppy ‘ouch, too hard‘.
 Not necessarily ‘STOP, don’t do that again!’.
 Keep that in mind.
 Yelping works, but don’t expect miracles or a quick stop to puppy biting.

 NOTE: some puppies are frightened by yelping.
 If your puppy cowers, tucks tail, pin ears or runs away focus on building, no eroding confidence and trust.
 Sometimes the ‘yelp method’, ‘using loud noise’, ‘or the sharp cry method’ can actually create fear which can create the behavior of puppies biting harder.